-Our responsibilities under ISAs (NZ) are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-Our firm has also provided other services to the company in relation to other assurance engagements.
+Our firm has also provided other services to the company in relation to other assurance engagements and due diligence services.
 These matters have not impaired our independence as auditor of the company.
 The firm has no other relationship with, or interest in, the company.

-Use of this Independent Auditor's Report
+Use of this independent auditor's report

-This report is made solely to the shareholders as a body.
-Our audit work has been undertaken so that we might state to the shareholders those matters we are required to state to them in the Independent Auditor's Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholders as a body for our audit work, this report, or any of the opinions we have formed.
+This independent auditor's report is made solely to the shareholders as a body.
+Our audit work has been undertaken so that we might state to the shareholders those matters we are required to state to them in the independent auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholders as a body for our audit work, this independent auditor's report, or any of the opinions we have formed.